Slamy/fpga-composite-video/README.md

 ## Motivation

-* Learning more about IIR filters
+* Learning more about IIR filters and their implementation in HDL
 * Setting again a foot into FPGA development
 * Learning more about alternatives to Xilinx and Altera
 * Finding a smaller and cheaper FPGA to build the smallest color Pong machine possible
 * Old video signals are quite interesting
+* Learning about Verilator

 ## Features